 Your Prescription Benefit is based on the Health New England Formulary.
 Please call Member Services or visit healthnewengland.org for a copy of the Health New England Formulary.

-Deductible and Out-of-Pocket Maximum
+Out-of-Pocket Maximum

-The High Deductible Health Plan (HDHP) combined medical/pharmacy Deductible applies to all prescription drugs.
-Copays you pay for prescription drugs are applied to the yearly Out-of-Pocket Maximum for your plan.
+Copays you pay for prescription drugs from In-Plan providers are applied to the yearly In-Plan Out-of-Pocket Maximum for your plan.

 From a Pharmacy